 a user-friendly app for orchestrated co-creative video capturing to share crowd-sourced video content;

+a 360/VR capture system and application for fan experience, with a real-time video stitching and improved encoding tool, assisted by metadata on timing, location and orientation, and video analysis;

 a real-time cloud-based data and video broker with collection, analysis and processing capability giving applications full access to a limitless amount of (selectable) data and metadata of streams turning data into knowledge and context.
 This includes an interest broker that can select data streams based on relevant metadata information and can report on trending topics or incidents.

 real-time video and sensor data analytics tools assisting in content matching, contextualisation and quality control;

+an online debate application for crowd journalism.
+Online debate will allow people to talk publicly about arguable events such as a live sports game, a political issue, economy etc. The debate format includes one anchor, four debaters and interactive viewers who can participate via surveys, emotions buttons and text comments;

+a live hangout feature for crowd journalism Live hangout feature for crowd journalism;

-a set of creative production tools for MOS2S applications and services in multiple domains (news, live events, security, smart habitats) providing
+a set of creative production tools for MOS2S applications and services in multiple domains (news, live events, ) providing

 an orchestration interface to steer capturing and quality over a large, unpredictable number of crowd generated streams;